binkley/modern-java-practices/README.md

 > And during the first week or so after this change, you may see multiple
 > connection failures as OWASP NVD is overloaded with projects all catching up
 > at the same time.
+> The Maven plugin shows progress as CVE records are pulled: to see progress
+> with the Gradle plugin, use the `--info` command-line flag.

 **Modern Java/JVM Build Practices** is an article-as-repo on building modern Java/JVM projects using